Contact%20dermatitis Treatment

 - Apply absorbent material dressings soaked in Al acetate to affected areas several times daily

-- Relieves symptoms & speeds healing of weeping lesions w/ exudates by gentle debridement, debris removal & evaporated cooling
+- Relieves symptoms and speeds healing of weeping lesions with exudates by gentle debridement, debris removal and evaporated cooling

 Chronic Dermatitis